University Health: New South Side hospital

 University Health Palo Alto Hospital is under construction on San Antonio’s South Side.
 It will be on a 68-acre campus at the intersection of South Zarzamora Street and Jaguar Parkway, across from Texas A&M University–San Antonio.
 It's part of University Health’s outreach to underserved regions of Bexar County.
 Groundbreaking for the hospital happened on January 18, 2024.

 The five-story hospital is designed to open in 2027 with 166 inpatient beds.
 It will be able to expand to 286 beds as community needs grow.
 It will feature a 24/7 emergency department, labor and delivery suites, a neonatal intensive care unit (NICU), operating rooms, radiology and laboratory services, and inpatient units for medical and surgical care.
 Next to the hospital, a 100,000-square-foot medical office building will house outpatient clinics and specialty care services.

 The Palo Alto campus will also include University Health Vida, a three-story, 60,000-square-foot multi-specialty health center and the new headquarters for the University Health Institute for Public Health.
-Scheduled to open in 2026, Vida will offer primary care, mental health services, women’s health, and preventive care, with a focus on social determinants of health.
+Opened in the fall of 2026, Vida offers primary care, mental health services, women’s health, and preventive care, with a focus on social determinants of health.

 This development is a large investment in healthcare for the South Side, especially after the closure of Texas Vista Medical Center.
 The project is part of a broader $900 million expansion by University Health to bring care closer to residents throughout the San Antonio area.